 At the end of the fourth quarter my asset allocation was reasonably close to my target.
 My philosophy is to buy the best dividend stocks available and adjust my allocation using my 401(k) and other investments, when needed.
 I will make needed adjusts with future purchases.

-2012-Q4 PerformanceAfter out-performing in 2011, my income portfolio and pocket-change-portfolio under-performed the S&P, and Berkshire Hathaway (BRK.B) year-to-date through December.
+2013-Q4 PerformanceAfter under-performing in 2012 and out-performing in Q1/2013, my Dividend Growth Portfolio and the Pocket-Change-Portfolio under-performed the S&P in 2013.
+Both portfolios underperformed Berkshire Hathaway (BRK.B) during the same time period.
 Below are the YTD performances of various categories along with my S&P 500 (VFINX) and Berkshire Hathaway (BRK.B) benchmarks:

-Passive IncomeFor Q4/2012 my passive income averaged $2,616/month, up from the $2,290/month in Q3/2012.
-The increase resulted from higher dividends in all my portfolios, offset by lower interest income from cash investments.
+Passive IncomeFor Q4/2013 my passive income averaged $3,174/month, up from the $2,766/month in Q3/2013.
+The increase resulted from higher overall investments and higher special year-end distributions.
 The above amounts include all sources of passive income in my taxable accounts, primarily interest and dividends.
 It excludes my Roth IRA, 401(k) and blog income (which is not passive).

 The next update will be in late-April.
 As always, thanks for reading!
 See a list of all my dividend growth holdings here.